Gestational Surrogate Compensation at West Coast Surrogacy

 How much does surrogacy pay from state to state?

 Every surrogacy case is unique and involves many factors that can impact the overall compensation.
 The average amount of compensation, including expenses, can range from $72,000 to $104,000 depending on experience and the individual arrangements.
 In states like California, where surrogates are in high demand, surrogates may be paid slightly higher.
 Legal requirements and the costs of other services can also vary from state to state.
-However, the amount surrogate mothers get paid doesn't vary greatly between cities like Los Angeles, San Francisco, Chicago and Houston.
+However, the amount surrogate mothers get paid doesn't vary greatly between cities like Los Angeles, San Francisco, Chicago, and Houston.

 How much can surrogates make for a second surrogacy?